File

 file normally.

-A popular alternative strategy is copytruncate
+A popular alternative strategy is copytruncate, in which

-will copy the old log file to a new location before
+logrotate will copy the old log file to a new location before

 truncating the original.
 Vector will also handle this well out of